 Why?
 Home hair color kits come with a 20 volume developer, which means that its only strong enough to change the hair two shades darker or lighter than it is naturally.
 If you want to go very dark, you’ll need to mess with different strengths of developer, which is very difficult and best left to professionals.
 A good colorist is a dyed brunette’s best friend.

 The makeup that looked good with lighter hair may look too severe (or not severe enough) with darker dyed locks.
 If your pink blush is making you look a little too much like Snow White, trade it in for a subtle bronzer instead.
-Be open to experimentation, and remember: when in doubt, a sharp cat-eye always looks good.
+Be open to experimentation, and remember: When in doubt, a sharp cat-eye always looks good.

-8. You’ll need a minute to adjust.
+8. You’ll Need a Minute to Adjust

-Any major hair change triggers what we here are Daily Makeover like to call “Brain Problems”: when your mind is so used to seeing you one way that any major deviation brings on a OH MY GOD I LOOK SO DIFFERENT THIS IS TERRIBLE hysterical reaction.
+Any major hair change triggers what we here at StyleCaster like to call “Brain Problems”: When your mind is so used to seeing you one way that any major deviation brings on a “oh my God, I look so different, this is terrible” hysterical reaction.
 There’s nothing wrong with the actual look, it’s your brain that has the problem.

-9. Prepare to buy new basics.
+9. Prepare to Buy New Basics

 Hair basics, that is.
-Think bobby pins, hair ties, combs, clips and headbands—they should all be in a shade that matches your hair.
+Think bobby pins, hair ties, combs, clips, and headbands—they should all be in a shade that matches your hair.
 And that means you’ll need to go shopping for your new hair shade.
 The things we do for beauty!